Alexandria Ocasio-Cortez: Second Trump administration

-Later in March, Ocasio-Cortez joined Sanders on the "Fighting Oligarchy Tour", giving speeches opposing Trump's policies in multiple cities.
-She said that Trump's tariff policy was "disastrous" and market manipulation, called Trump's immigration crackdown "authoritarian", criticized activist deportations, drew attention to economic inequality, and called for the "courage to brawl for the working class".
+Later that month, Ocasio-Cortez joined Sanders on the "Fighting Oligarchy Tour", giving speeches opposing Trump's policies in multiple cities.
+She said that Trump's tariff policy was "disastrous" and market manipulation, called Trump's immigration crackdown "authoritarian", criticized activist detentions, drew attention to economic inequality, and called for the "courage to brawl for the working class".
 Ocasio-Cortez became increasingly viewed as a possible successor to Sanders and a candidate for the 2028 presidential election.
 In the first quarter of 2025, she raised $9.6 million with an average donation of $21, more than she had ever received.
-In May, Harris called her someone who was "speaking with moral clarity about this moment", Vice President JD Vance told Fox News that Ocasio-Cortez running for president was "the stuff of nightmares", and Trump said that she had charisma but questioned her debating skills.
-In June, she endorsed Zohran Mamdani in the New York City Democratic mayoral primary.
-Politico called her endorsements "among the most highly sought for liberal Democrats nationwide" and said that her reach had expanded since the last mayoral race.
+In May 2025, Harris called her someone who was "speaking with moral clarity about this moment", Vice President JD Vance told Fox News that Ocasio-Cortez running for president was "the stuff of nightmares", and Trump said that she had charisma but questioned her debating skills.
+In June 2025, she endorsed Zohran Mamdani in the New York City Democratic mayoral primary.
+Politico described her endorsement as highly sought after among liberal Democrats nationwide and said that her reach had expanded since the last mayoral race.

 Other issues

 Ocasio-Cortez looks on as President Joe Biden speaks about the administration's response to Hurricane Ida on September 7, 2021.

 Ocasio-Cortez reacted to the 2021 Texas power crisis by organizing a fundraiser to provide food, water, and shelter to affected Texans.
 The fundraiser, which began on February 18, raised $2 million in its first day and $5 million by February 21.
 The money was given to organizations such as the Houston Food Bank and the North Texas Food Bank.
 Ocasio-Cortez also traveled to Houston to help volunteers with recovery.

-On April 15, 2021, Ocasio-Cortez and three members of Congress called a press conference to announce a bill that they had introduced to implement postal banking pilot programs in rural and low-income urban neighborhoods where millions of households cannot access or afford standard banking services.
-Ocasio-Cortez described the families she sees in her urban community who need to rely on check cashing companies that charge exorbitant interest rates due to the absence of mainstream banks.
+On April 15, 2021, Ocasio-Cortez and three members of Congress held a press conference to announce a bill that they had introduced to implement postal banking pilot programs in rural and low-income urban neighborhoods where millions of households cannot access or afford standard banking services.
+Ocasio-Cortez described the families she sees in her urban community who need to rely on check-cashing companies that charge exorbitant interest rates due to the absence of mainstream banks.
 "They'll show up to a check cashing place and imagine cashing your stimulus check...and having 10 to 20% of that check taken away from you."

 On November 5, 2021, Ocasio-Cortez was one of six House Democrats to break with their party and vote against the Infrastructure Investment and Jobs Act, as it was decoupled from the social safety net provisions in the Build Back Better Act.